Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 <strong><em>Why is my machine struggling to cut even when using the ‘Reduced’ cutting parameters?</em></strong>

 <p style="padding-left: 40px;">These cutting parameters were developed to be used on the average LongMill MK2 without overstressing the machine, if yours doesn't seem to be keeping up at these parameters it might be your machine’s way of telling you that something is loose, worn, or misassembled.
-Check out our page <a href="https://resources.sienci.com/view/lmk2-maintenance/">here</a> covering tuning, maintenance, and checks for loose components.</p>
+Check out our page <a href="https://resources.sienci.com/view/lmk2-maintenance/" target="_blank" rel="noopener">here</a> covering tuning, maintenance, and checks for loose components.</p>

 <strong><em>Can I use these feeds and speeds on my non-LongMill machine?</em></strong>